 I spent a few years asking people who I thought knew how to cook, how to make a delicious pan sauce.
 The answers went mainly like this “Oh just add some liquid to the pan and reduce it.”.
 Yeah, um … that doesn’t exactly work.
 But thanks for pretending like you know.

 For three years I walked around in a fog, with the big sad eyes of a child lost at the mall, without their mother’s credit card.
 There had to be a way to make a pan sauce like the ones I’d tasted in restaurants.
 I mean of course there was … but where WAS this magical recipe?

 I’ll tell you where.
 It was in the America’s Test Kitchen Family Cookbook.

 Truth is, it’s not that much harder than adding some liquid to a pan and reducing it.

-Finish with whisking in cold butter one piece at a time.
+3. Finish by whisking in cold butter one piece at a time.
 Off heat, stir in thyme, salt and pepper.

 Click here to see what the heck I’m talkin’ about with the whole frozen cubes of wine thing.